hartfordfive/udplogbeat/README.md

 # Udplogbeat

 Udplogbeat is a custom beats application intended to allow developers to log events to be indexed in Elasticsearch.
 Log entries are sent to a local UDP socket and then shipped out via the selected output.
+The intended purpose of this tool is to allow any application to easily log messages locally without writting to disk and taking advantage of the beats framework's various built-in outputs and features.

 Ensure that this folder is at the following location:
 `${GOPATH}/github.com/hartfordfive`